defold/doc/docs/en/shared/linux-faq.md

-#### Q: Why is the Defold editor super small when run on a 4k or HiDPI monitor when using GNOME?
+#### Q: Why is the Defold editor super small when run on a 4k or HiDPI monitor?

-A: Change the scaling factor before running Defold. [source](https://unix.stackexchange.com/a/552411)
+A: If you are using GNOME it's possible to change the scaling factor before running Defold. [source](https://unix.stackexchange.com/a/552411)

 ```bash
 $ gsettings set org.gnome.desktop.interface scaling-factor 2